x

 Costing £141 million, the entire venture was funded privately from Swedish investors.
 Responding to a question from moderator James Drury, Gisla stated, “The size of it did not scare me because when you have a team of people who are all already excelling in their fields, and then they raise their game even higher, how can you fail?”

-Answering a question from a TEL delegate, Gisla show down suggestions that the ABBA Voyage team is working to create similar shows for other artists.
+Answering a question from a TEL delegate, Gisla shot down suggestions that the ABBA Voyage team is working to create similar shows for other artists.
 Indeed, she also put the record straight about the many erroneous reports in the press about other companies claiming to be behind the show.

 Gisla also ran through some of the astonishing statistics behind ABBA Voyage, saying that the show attracts 21,000 people each week and to date has sold more than two million tickets.
 “25% of the visitors come from overseas, and 80% of those come to London just to see ABBA,” she said noting that an economic impact study found that the production had generated £322 million for the local area in its first year.